 If your activities involve drinking, plan ahead for a safe ride home.
 Arrange a designated driver, call a taxi, a friend, or a ride-hailing service, or take transit.
 If you’ve been drinking at home, stay home and don’t drive.

-Police across the province will be looking for impaired drivers at CounterAttack roadchecks this winter.
+Police across the province look for impaired drivers at CounterAttack roadchecks during summer and winter.
 ICBC supports enforcement activities such as roadchecks to help make our roads safer for everyone.

 The price of impaired driving

 B.C. has the toughest drinking and driving laws in Canada.
 If you’re caught driving impaired, you could face these penalties:

 You may also have to pay a Driver Risk Premium, on top of your insurance.